Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 ** Data is a query result from a SQL database: **

-If the data is the result of a SQL query of a SQL database, you do not need the first three parameters in the table above.
+If the data is the result of a SQL query on a SQL database, you do not need the first three parameters in the table above.
 Instead, you need the following parameters:

 | Parameter Name | Value | Description | Example |
 |:---------------|:-------------|:----------------------|:-----------------|